Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 [^shebang]: It's the exact same!
 Having a file start with the bytes `#!` indicates that the file should be [interpeted as a script](https://elixir.bootlin.com/linux/v6.14-rc6/source/fs/binfmt_script.c).
 I'll keep hammering the point home.
 Everything is only bits at the end of the day.
 An executable is not different than other files stored on your disk.
 Let's take this idea to the extreme: you can write an executable directly in a text editor.
 ISN'T THAT CRAZY?
 Kay Lack has a [beautiful video](https://youtu.be/cX5tQJhuNeY) demonstrating manually writing an ELF file and Steve Chamberlin has a great [blog post](https://www.bigmessowires.com/2015/10/08/a-handmade-executable-file/) where he does this on Windows.
 [^diagram_shm]: Image from *Win32 API Programming with Visual Basic* by Steven Roman page 212.
 [^semantics]: If you have used [Nachos](https://en.wikipedia.org/wiki/Not_Another_Completely_Heuristic_Operating_System) or are only familiar with using `read`/`write` with files, you may get confused by `mmap` semantics. `mmap` does copy data from disk to memory, but if the process does not modify the data, then the physical pages can be shared.
 Technically, sharing libraries does require this much kernel support.
+[^RELRO]: The system you are using probably resolves all symbols at startup so that GOT overwrite attacks cannot happen.
+This security feature is called Full RELRO and is enabled by the [`BIND_NOW` flag](https://stackoverflow.com/questions/62527697/why-does-gcc-link-with-z-now-by-default-although-lazy-binding-is-the-default).